CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 # Style Guidelines

-- Please format all XML like files with https://jsonformatter.org/xml-formatter
+- Please format all XML like files with https://jsonformatter.org/xml-formatter.
-- Add comments so vanilla values are noted Eg. <!--From xxx--> or <!--Added-->
+- Add comments so vanilla values are noted.

 # Changelog
 * All objects now cast shadows